jlandersen/homedash/README.md

 - **Dark/Light theme** - Toggle with localStorage persistence
 - **Command palette** - Quick launch apps with `Cmd/Ctrl+K`
 - **Responsive** - Works on desktop and mobile
-- **Optimized static assets** - Minified and pre-gzipped in the embedded binary

 ## Quick Start